The article was initially published at cchacin.github.io

 - Additionally, since

-TodoViewclass as well, and we would need to rewrite the unit tests even when they should be isolated from this implementation detail.
+TodoViewclass as well, and we would need to rewrite the unit tests even when they should isolate this implementation detail.

 Let’s put an interface between